harlanhaskins/BeatTripper/README.md

 You're walking to class, listening to your favorite songs.

-Upon arrival, you think to yourself `Hmm.
-That was about a 3 or 4 song walk.`
+Upon arrival, you think to yourself *"Hmm.
+That was about a 3 or 4 song walk."*

 It's an unscientific measurement, yes, but everyone thinks it at some point.